Operating context - - Departmental Plan

 The international agenda

-For countries like Canada with smaller space programs, activities are often carried out in partnership with other space-faring nations, to share the costs and leverage capabilities to create systems and satellites that can tackle some of the most pressing global issues such as climate change.
+For countries like Canada with smaller space programs, activities are often carried out in partnership with other space-faring nations, to share the costs and leverage capabilities.
+These partnerships are key to creating systems and satellites that can tackle some of the most pressing global issues such as climate change.
 To maximize those benefits, the CSA works through international collaborations and committees such as the Global Space Exploration Committee and the Committee on Earth Observation Satellites.
 The CSA also works closely with NASA and builds on its unique partnership with the European Space Agency (ESA) to leverage space investments as well as to maintain open access to European markets for Canadian space companies and academia.
 Targeted investments in key science and technology capabilities and flight heritage or demonstration opportunities ensure that the Canadian space sector remains relevant in a dynamic international context.

 - Date modified: